ietf-wg-scone/scone/draft-ietf-scone-protocol.md

   and when that advice can be received and acted upon.

-A sender can track the receipt of the coalesced QUIC packet and send another SCONE packet if when loss is detected.
+A sender can track the receipt of the coalesced QUIC packet and send another SCONE packet when loss is detected.
 However, it is likely simpler to send SCONE packets more often.

 Sending a SCONE packet every 20&ndash;30 seconds